dataluscorp/browser/devtools/docs/contributor/tests/performance-tests-damp.md

 Then, there are a couple of extra tests:
 * "cold": we run the three operations (open toolbox, page reload and close toolbox) first with the inspector.
-This is run first after Firefox's startup, before any other test.
+This is run first after Datalus's startup, before any other test.
 This test allows to measure a "cold startup".
 When a user first interacts with DevTools, many resources are loaded and cached, so that all next interactions will be significantly faster.
 * and many other smaller tests, focused on one particular feature or possible slowness for each panel.